dinoboy197/CarND-PID-Control-Project/README.md

 ## Video of vehicle control

-Please see a video of the PID controller I implemented in this project controlling the steering of the vehicle in the Term 2 simulator [here](https://youtu.be/BH02_HSZ-eQ).
+Please see a video of the PID controller I implemented in this project controlling the steering of the vehicle in the Linux Term 2 simulator [here](https://youtu.be/BH02_HSZ-eQ).

 ## Implementation details